bgoonz/docs-collection/github/pages/getting-started-with-github-pages/about-github-pages.md

 ---
 title: About GitHub Pages
-intro: 'You can use {% data variables.product.prodname_pages %} to host a website about yourself, your organization, or your project directly from a {% data variables.product.product_name %} repository.'
+intro: "You can use {% data variables.product.prodname_pages %} to host a website about yourself, your organization, or your project directly from a {% data variables.product.product_name %} repository."
 redirect_from:
   - /articles/what-are-github-pages/
   - /articles/what-is-github-pages/